fireswan07/BeesClassification/README.md

 # BeesClassification
-A Deep learning model classifying between two species of bees, namely, honey bee and bumble bee.
+A Machine learning and a Deep learning model classifying between two species of bees, namely, honey bee and bumble bee.